nabatsen/CS-A1153-2022-Project-Vaccine-Distribution---group-16/README.md

     In order to avoid git conflicts when multiple team members write to a shared database, it is advisable that each team member creates their own project database on local machine for testing.
 You can skip pushing the SQLite database to group repository by adding ```project_database.db``` file to ```.gitignore```.
 In development phase, you only need to push the code for creating and querying the database.
 The code updates will only affect your local database.

     Once there are no need to edit the database file, you can push it to group repository, under database folder.

-3. **(ADVANCED OPTION) PostgreSQL**
+## (ADVANCED OPTION) PostgreSQL

 Although A+ exercises and Group Projects can be done on SQLite, we offer PostgreSQL as an advanced alternative for students who want to learn more about client/server-based databases.
 This alternative is only for group projects.

 PostgresSQL can have a different query syntax than SQLite.
 It's advisable for those who choose to work with PostgreSQL to browse thorugh the [documentation](https://www.postgresql.org/docs/) or watch this [tutorial](https://www.youtube.com/watch?v=qw--VYLpxG4).

+### Connecting to the database server

 In order to connect to the course PostgreSQL server, you must be inside the Aalto's network.
 You can choose either one of these options:

 1. Establishing a remote connection (VPN) to an Aalto network.
 Instruction for installing the client software and establishing a connection is be found [here](https://www.aalto.fi/en/services/establishing-a-remote-connection-vpn-to-an-aalto-network?check_logged_in=1#6-remote-connection-to-students--and-employees--own-devices).
 This option allows you to use your own device.

 2. Connect to an Aalto Virtual Desktop Infrastructure (vdi.aalto.fi).
 Instruction for using vdi can be found [here](https://www.aalto.fi/en/services/vdiaaltofi-how-to-use-aalto-virtual-desktop-infrastructure).
 You can choose your prefer operating system.
 Please note that you don't have the ```sudo``` right for these machines (e.g. you can't install a software).
 Therefore, this option is less preferred.

 Once you are inside an Aalto's network (either though VPN or vdi) and have cloned the project to (either to your machine or an Aalto virtual machine), you will need to ```activate``` the virtual environment [see here](#how-to-work-with-virtual-environment), and install the required library (e.g. from the project root folder, run ```pip install -r ./code/requirements.txt```)

 Finally, you can test the connection with the test_db by running ```python ./code/test_postgresql_conn.py``` from the project root folder.
 For your group database, we will share the "database" name, "user" and "password" information when Project Part 2 opens.